Pros and Cons of Online Mental Health Courses

 3. Technology Access and Digital Skills

-4. Social Isolation and Reduced Peer Interaction
+4. Social Connection and Peer Interaction

 5. Screen Fatigue and Emotional Load